GrahamDumpleton/mod_wsgi/docs/user-guides/quick-configuration-guide.rst

 configure mod_wsgi explicitly to use the other name.
 Thus, don't go arbitrarily changing the name of the function.
 If you do, even if you set up everything else correctly the application will not be found.

+The examples in this document name the script file with a ``.wsgi`` extension.
+The extension is not significant to mod_wsgi when using ``WSGIScriptAlias`` — the directive identifies the script by its full path and any extension (or none) is acceptable.
+The ``.wsgi`` convention is used to avoid clashing with any pre-existing ``AddHandler`` directive that may already map ``.py`` files to a different handler such as ``cgi-script``.
+If you know there is no such conflict in your Apache configuration, the script file can use ``.py`` like any other Python file.

 Mounting The WSGI Application
 -----------------------------